National Human Trafficking Victim Assistance Program

 USCRI administers NHTVAP in 29 states and three U.S. territories, as well as the Freely Associated States.
 USCRI works closely with the other two HHS/ORR grantees, The Northern Tier Anti-Trafficking Consortium and Tapestri Inc., to provide a seamless network of care.
 USCRI's service area is marked in yellow on the following map: View a map of places where USCRI serves victims of human trafficking >>

-If you are a service provider and are located in one of our geographic areas, you may apply to join our nationwide network of service providers; please call 1 (800) 307-4712 or email firstname.lastname@example.org.
+If you are a service provider located in one of our geographic areas, you may apply to join our NHTVAP network.
+Please call 1 (800) 307-4712 or email firstname.lastname@example.org.

 USCRI wishes to acknowledge that all clients served through NHTVAP are survivors.
 Whenever possible, we seek to use the terms "survivor" or "client" when referring to an individual who has accessed NHTVAP services.

 1 (888) 3737-888.